turboapps/docs/deploying/to_a_workspace/workspace.md

 Another option is to use the [**Let's Encrypt**](https://letsencrypt.org/) certificate.
 In this scenario, the configuration script will prepare all the necessary files.

+#### Test Account in the Client's Domain

+It is not obligatory but will help a lot if we have a test account in the client's domain.
+With it, we will be able to test the portal authentication and make sure everything works correctly.

 ### User Authentication

 #### Using Azure AD